know I am biased because of my own roots in East London and continuing need to

 Councillor Peter Craske wrote to the papers to tell residents that they didn’t want a bridge using the dishonest logic that throwing out a high taxing Labour administration meant we’d all become Luddites.
 If Craske is involved it’s odds on that dishonesty will not be far away.

 Council leader Teresa O’Neill pumped out propaganda at tax payers’ expense which claimed that 63% of people were in favour of a ferry but now that the official results have been published it is clear that that was wishful thinking on the part of Bexley’s Conservatives.
+Not only was it a massively exaggerated claim, a whopping 71% backed a bridge.

 All six of the boroughs consulted have come out in favour of a bridge as soon as possible over a ferry by 2017.
 And that includes Bexley.
 Will Teresa O’Neill, Peter Craske, Gareth Bacon et al now stop lying to their electorate for their own selfish ends?